The distinguished surname Lompart emerged among the industrious people of Flanders

 Early Notables of the Lompart family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Lompart Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lompart Notables in all our PDF Extended History products

 Migration of the Lompart family to Ireland